 Hallucinogenic mushrooms contain ibotenic acid, muscimol, and psilocybin depending on the type of mushroom.1 The long-term effects of abuse depend on the person, but the risks results from the way hallucinogenic mushrooms affect the brain.
 Since the active components in mushrooms alter neuron interactions, prolonged use can lead to permanently affected brain chemistry.2

 One of the major risks of continuing to use hallucinogenic mushrooms is that users run the risk of experiencing a “bad trip” which can lead to violent outbursts during which they do major harm to themselves.2 “Bad trips” can also lead to horrifying and frightening experiences that trigger paranoia, anxiety, or even schizophrenia in those who are predisposed to developing the disorder.
-This may lead to symptoms such as:2

 - Violent outbursts during usage